mrismanaziz/Reforestation/README.md

-## My cat was just sick on the carpet, I don’t think it’s feline well.
+## What is the difference between ignorance and apathy?

+I don't know and I don't care.